Randomized contractions meet lean decompositions: Introduction

-It remains to show how to find such an edge cut $(A,B)$ and how the algorithm should work in the absence of such a cut.
-Since the absence of such balanced cuts is a critical notion in this work, we make the following definitions that take into account vertex cuts as well.
-Here, a pair $(A,B)$ of vertex subsets in a graph $G$ is a {\em{separation}} if $A\cup B=V(G)$ and there is no edge with one endpoint in $A\setminus B$ and the other in $B\setminus A$; the {\em{order}} of the separation $(A,B)$ is $|A\cap B|$.

-\begin{definition}[unbreakability] Let $G$ be a graph.
-A vertex subset $X \subseteq V(G)$ is \emph{$(q,k)$-unbreakable} if every separation $(A,B)$ of order at most $k$ satisfies $|A \cap X| \leq q$ or $|B \cap X| \leq q$.\footnote{Note that this definition of a $(q,k)$-unbreakable set is stronger than the one used in~\cite{minbisection-STOC} (and in a previous version of the present paper).
-In that definition, which we may call \emph{weakly $(q,k)$-unbreakable}, it is only required that $|(A \setminus B) \cap X| \leq q$ or $|(B \setminus A) \cap X| \leq q$.
-To illustrate the difference, consider the case where $X=V(G)$.
-Then testing whether $X$ is $(k,k)$-unbreakable reduces to testing whether $G$ is $k+1$-connected, whereas testing whether $X$ is weakly $(k,k)$-unbreakable is as hard as the \textsc{Hall Set} problem, and thus W[1]-hard~\cite{GaspersKOSS12}.
-Thus, the present version is more suitable for Theorem~\ref{thm:decomp}.} A vertex subset $Y \subseteq V(G)$ is \emph{$(q,k)$-edge-unbreakable} if every edge cut $(A,B)$ of order at most $k$ satisfies $|A \cap Y| \leq q$ or $|B \cap Y| \leq q$. \end{definition} Observe that every set that is $(q,k)$-unbreakable is also $(q,k)$-edge-unbreakable.

-Hence, the leaves of the recursion of Kawarayashi and Thorup deal with graphs $G$ where $V(G)$ is $(q,k)$-edge-unbreakable.
-The algorithm of~\cite{KT11} employs involved arguments originating in the graph minor theory both to deal with this case and to find the desired edge cut $(A,B)$ for recursion.
+In their algorithm, Kawarabayashi and Thorup introduced a useful recursive scheme, based on so-called \emph{$(q,k)$-good edge separations}.
+For a graph $G$, an \emph{edge cut} is a pair $A, B \subseteq V(G)$ such that $A \cup B = V(G)$ and $A \cap B = \emptyset$.
+The {\em{order}} of an edge cut $(A,B)$ is $|E(A,B)|$.
+An edge cut $(A,B)$ is a \emph{$(q,k)$-good edge separation} if the order of $(A,B)$ is at most $k$, both $A$ and $B$ are connected, and $|A|,|B| > q$.
+In short, Kawarabayashi and Thorup showed that an intricate recursive step is applicable in the \textsc{$p$-Way Cut} problem if one finds a $(q,k)$-good edge separation for some $q = 2^{\Oh(k \log k)}$.
+Hence, it remains to show how to find such an edge cut $(A,B)$ and how the algorithm should work in the absence of such a cut.
+The algorithm of Kawarayashi and Thorup employs involved arguments originating in the graph minor theory both to deal with this case and to find the desired edge cut $(A,B)$ for recursion.
 These arguments, unfortunately, imply a large overhead in the running time bound and are problem-specific.

 A year later, Chitnis et al.~\cite{randcontr-FOCS,randcontr} replaced the arguments based on the graph minor theory with steps based on \emph{color coding}: a simple yet powerful algorithmic technique introduced by Alon, Yuster, and Zwick in 1995~\cite{AlonYZ95}.
 This approach is both arguably simpler and leads to better running time bounds.
 Furthermore, the general methodology of~\cite{randcontr} --- dubbed \emph{randomized contractions} --- turns out to be more generic and can be applied to solve such problems as \textsc{Unique Label Cover}, \textsc{Multiway Cut-Uncut}~\cite{randcontr}, or \textsc{Steiner Multicut}~\cite{BringmannHML16}.
 All the abovementioned algorithms have running time bounds of the order of $2^{\mathrm{poly}(k)} \mathrm{poly}(n)$ with both notions of $\mathrm{poly}$ hiding quadratic or cubic polynomials.
 Later, Lokshtanov et al.~\cite{LokshtanovR0Z18} showed how the idea of randomized contractions can be applied to give a reduction for the {\sc{CMSO}} model-checking problem from general graphs to highly connected graphs.